HandsOnDataViz/book/docs/HandsOnDataViz.md

 both columns (titled *State* and *StateAbbr*), you can confidently press the *Start import* button.

+TODO: convert this CSV file into a Google Sheet with data and notes tabs, which requires users to look at the data (even briefly) before downloading it

 In the following window, you can either copy/paste values from the spreadsheet, or upload a CSV file.
 We recommend uploading a file, so click the link and choose the file